brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 the resource representation
 ```

 We can see the `Etag` header there.
-All we need to do is to save that value, and send it in the `If-None-Match` for the next request:
+All we need to do is to save that value, and send it in the `If-None-Match` header for the next request:

 ```bash
 curl -i http://localhost:1234 --header 'If-None-Match: "f8d36c97fa01826fe14c1989e373d6e4"'